iesahin/xvc/README.md

 The command calculates data content hashes (with BLAKE-3, by default) and records them.
 It commits these changes to Git.
-It also copies these files to content addressed directories under `.xvc/b3` and creates read-only symbolic links to them.
+It also copies these files to content-addressed directories under `.xvc/b3` and creates read-only symbolic links to them.

 You can specify different types of [cache-types] specific to files and directories, for your use case.
-If you have need to track model files that change frequently, you can set `--cache-type copy` (the default) and make all versions of models available.
+If you need to track model files that change frequently, you can set `--cache-type copy` (the default).

 ```shell
 $ xvc file track my-models/ --cache-type copy